JayanSmart/smight-tasks/docs/design/ProjectOverview.md

   - Tasks can be completed by anyone, but only if the assigned person completes the task, should the assignee change to the next person.

+I can create a single Task, and then give it a property (repeating) and this should simplify my data model.

+### Users:
+  - Users can be assigned many tasks
+  - users have a name
+  - users can be active or inactive (repeating tasks don't assign to them)

 ### Tech Stack

 To achieve this I want to define a simple api for managing Tasks in OAPI3.